SuhruthY/Python21/hangman-cw.md

 ```
 note: If you are using your own shape , then make are adding all of the alphabets and fit them to your screen.
 ### Game variables
-- These variables will be changed during the game play
+- These variables will be changed during the game play.
 ```python
 # game variables
 hangman_status = 0